- Go on Nature Walk

-Chitwan National Park gives nature and safari enthusiasts a chance to see rare and beautiful animals and varieties of bird species in their natural habitat.
+Chitwan National Park allows nature and safari enthusiasts to see rare and beautiful animals and varieties of bird species in their natural habitat.
 Travelers can join in various activities that permit them to dive deep into the forest and witness animals.
 Moreover, the national park is not only about exceptional animals.
 It is also about learning and immersing in the fascinating cultures prevalent in the national park area.
 The surrounding of the national park is home to the Tharu community, an indigenous group of Nepal with their distinct culture, tradition, language, and customs.

-Go on a Nature Walk
+Go on Nature Walk

 Also known as a jungle walk, a nature walk is one of the favorite things to do in Chitwan National Park.
 It is a thrilling experience that creates an opportunity to encounter animals face to face.
 Nature walks are guided journeys with nature experts or park rangers.
 These people are familiar with every corner of the jungle and take you to the jungles’ principal point.
 They know when animals come out of their shed and the best places to observe them without disturbing their habitation.
 Nature Walk is a splendid thing one can do while in Chitwan to witness wild vegetation without disturbing them.

-Explore Beeshazari wetland of Chitwan National Park
+Explore the Beeshazari wetland of Chitwan National Park

 Chitwan Jungle Safari is not complete without a jeep safari.
 Drive through the well-marked road trails for jeep, and as you move along, observe animals hidden behind bushes or tall grasses.
 Jeep Safari is about a 1-2 hour tour that allows you to spot animals from a distance.